CookiePawpad/DucatKiosk/README.md

 **Usage**
 Run ducatkiosk.ahk
-Open inventory or go to a ducat kiosk in-game
-Ducat kiosks are found at relays
+Open inventory in prime part tab or go to a ducat kiosk in-game Ducat kiosks are found at relays
 Mouse over item you want to check
 Press Shift+Z
 Result box stays open for 12 seconds and will close if you left click or start another search

 **Limitations**
-Can only be used with windowed or fullscreen windowed mode
+Can only be used with windowed or fullscreen windowed mode.

 **Vaulted Items**